Dark Matter annihilation energy output and its effects on the high-z IGM: The DM Clustering

 Putting all the pieces together, the adiabatically compressed density profile of a halo has four different regimes, and is given by:

-where $r_{plateau}$ is the radius at which the density of the spike equals the maximum attainable DM density, and $r_{s}$ is the Schwarzschild radius of the BH.
+where $r_{plateau}$ is the radius at which the density of the spike equals the maximum attainable DM density, $r_{s}$ is the Schwarzschild radius of the BH { and the inner limit of $3r_{s}$ corresponds to the last stable orbit of a non-rotating BH}.
 In Figure 1, we show the adiabatically compressed density profile of a DM halo of mass $5\times10^{13} M_{\odot}$ at redshift $z=1$ (Typical of QSO systems).
 The four regimes are clearly distinguishable.
 The outer slope corresponds to the NFW $\gamma = 1$ and the inner slope corresponds to $\gamma_{spike} = \frac{7}{3}$.